-In the fourth quarter of 2011, each Director (other than Dr. Shillman and Mr. Willett) received his 2012 annual grant of options to purchase 7,500 shares of our common stock at an exercise price of \$33.59 per share (except that Mr. Alias received 10,000 shares instead of 7,500 shares as compensation for additional services performed by him as an employee of Cognex).
-Each option began vesting in four equal annual installments on February 13, 2013, has a ten-year term and has an exercise price equal to the closing price of our common stock as reported by Nasdaq on the date of grant.
+In 2013, each Director (other than Dr. Shillman, Mr. Willett and Mr. Robinson) also received his 2013 annual grant of options to purchase 15,000 shares of our common stock at an exercise price of \$21.06 per share that began vesting on February 13, 2014.
+Mr. Alias was granted options to purchase an additional 5,000 shares (20,000 total shares) as compensation for services performed by him as an employee of Cognex.
+In conjunction with joining the Board, Mr. Robinson was granted options to purchase 20,000 shares of our common stock at an exercise price of \$31.72 per share that begin vesting on October 30, 2014.
+All of the options described in this paragraph have a ten-year term, vest in four equal annual installments and have an exercise price equal to the closing price of our common stock as reported by Nasdaq on the date of grant.
+All share amounts and exercise prices have been adjusted to reflect the two-for-one stock split completed on September 16, 2013.